 – “you can see just the eyes of the agent, he has mask on his head” –

-At that point, they were forced to cross the river, but they said that they were lucky because in that point the river was not high and they could pass “more easily”, but as they reported, there was another group of 40 people who was on a highest point of the borderline/river and they had to cross it because the police was beating them hardly, so “for their safety they run into the river, but there was so high, to their head or even above all body”
+At that point, they were forced to cross the river, but they said that they were lucky because in that point the river was not high and they could pass “more easily”, but as they reported, there was another group of 40 people who were on a higher point of the borderline/river and they had to cross it because the police were beating them hardly, so “for their safety they run into the river, but there was so high, to their head or even above all body”

 The group observed by Croatian authorities went back to BiH side.